Crocodile Dentist: Development

 Crocodile Dentist went through several changes during its development phase.
 Fuhrer and his technicians were told to tweak the length and speed of the crocodile's lunging motion so that the toy would not cause eye injuries.
 Fuhrer also added a pair of plastic pliers to quell fears that children would hurt their fingers.
 However, the game testers later thought that the toy lacked excitement, and though the pliers remained in the final product, Fuhrer restored the original lunging motion.

 Reception

 Crocodile Dentist was one of the best-selling games of the 1991 Christmas season and remained a high-seller afterwards.

-Crocodile Dentist was then released by Toy City in the United Kingdom.

 Several commentators listed the product as one of the strangest new toys available.
 "What kind of mind came up with this game?" asked the York Daily Record's Mike Argento, who included it in his 1992 Bizarre Toy Awards.
 Twelve years later, however, Argento admitted that the game had "passed into classic status".

 The success of Crocodile Dentist led Robert Fuhrer to design several other crocodile-themed games.
 One of those, Crocodile Golf, became the popular Gator Golf.